ChristianSiebke/DReaM-Driver-Reaction-Model/sim/doc/DoxyGen/Function/Markdown/Simulation/Input_Output/Scenario.md

 \subsubsection scenario_storyboard_story_actors Actors

 The <Actors> tag defines the agents that are mainly affected by this sequence.
-These agents can either be defined directly by stating their name via <EntityRef entityRef="entityName"/>.
+These agents can either be defined directly by stating their name via subtags <EntityRef entityRef="entityName"/> or as the agent that triggered the event via <Actors selectTriggeringEntities="true"/>

 \subsubsection scenario_storyboard_story_maneuver Maneuver